Published monthly by Japan Macro Advisors. Updated to the month of December2016/January2017 (published on January 27th, 2017)

 Recent data trend

-The results from the latest trimmed CPI inflation indicate that the mild dis-inflationary trend has continued and the core year on year inflation is now in negative territory.
-The nationwide trimmed CPI for November 2016 was -0.09% YoY, down from 0.01% YoY in October.
-The trimmed CPI inflation for the Tokyo area declined slightly from -0.06% YoY in the previous month to -0.17% in December 2016.
+The results from the latest trimmed CPI inflation indicate that the prices in Japan are improving but at a very low rate.
+The nationwide trimmed CPI for December 2016 was 0.1% YoY, up from -0.09% YoY in November.
+The trimmed CPI inflation for the Tokyo area also improved from -0.15% YoY in the previous month to -0.05% in January 2017.

 Note: Due to some technical error in our calculation, the figure for Tokyo Trimmed CPI for the month of August was shown as 0.15% when we initially published our result.
 After a correction, the figure have been revised to -0.11% for August.
 We regret for any inconveniences caused.